 So what has changed in the Farm Bills?

-Raising the minimum support price was not the option.
+Raising the minimum support price was not an option.
 MSP has always been an administrative mechanism.
 The newer legislations give the flexibility to increase it when needed.
 MSP will anyway be ensured in private transactions as private trades will be above the rate of MSP.
 Farmers will only make private transactions when they get better value for their products outside.

 Specialists have called attention to the fact that a solitary 6% of all farmers profited by open obtainment at MSP.
 In any case, this has driven others to infer that 94% of the farmers must sell their produce in the free market.
 Despite what might be expected, these great farmers certainly didn’t have that advantage.